lauracondon/pands-project2021/README.md

 all_species_mean = iris.groupby(["species"])[["sepal length","sepal width","petal length", "petal width"]].mean()
 print(all_species_mean)
 ```
 By using '*iris.groupby*' calculations can be divided according to iris species **[11]**.
-The above code returns the mean value of each attribute for each species.
+The above code returns the mean value of each attribute of each species.
 This is a good way to get a sense of what the key differences between them are:

 <p align="center">
   <img src="/README-images/mean.PNG" alt="output of groupby mean" width="600">